Miami-Dade Public Library System

 The Miami-Dade Public Library System (MDPLS) is a system of libraries in Miami-Dade County, Florida.

 Governance

 The Miami-Dade Public Library System is a county department within Miami-Dade county government.
 The Board of County Commissioners is the governing body over the library system.

 The Library Advisory Board serves in an advisory capacity to the Board of County Commissioners on public library issues, providing reports, recommendations, and guidance to the government of Miami-Dade County.

 Service area

 The service area of the Miami-Dade Public Library System is defined by the Miami-Dade Library Taxing District.
 The district includes the majority of the geographical boundaries of Miami-Dade County, including most of its 35 municipalities and all of unincorporated Miami-Dade County.
-The Miami-Dade Public Library System includes 49 libraries, two bookmobiles and one technobus.
+The Miami-Dade Public Library System includes 50 libraries, two bookmobiles and one technobus.
+Along with its own branches, the Miami-Dade Public Library System also allows patrons of public libraries in the cities of Hialeah, Homestead, North Miami, and North Miami Beach to use MDPLS services.